Diocese of Multan

 On 17 September 1998, Pope John Paul II appointed Father Raymond Saeed apostolic administrator for the Diocese.

 On 10 January 2000, Pope John Paul II proclaimed Fr.
 Andrew Francis from the Archdiocese of Lahore as the new bishop.

 On 29 October 2001 four gunmen entered St. Dominic's Church, Bahawalpur in the Diocese and shot and killed 15 worshippers and a police guard.

 On 29 April 2010 Pope Benedict XVI elevated the Apostolic Prefecture of Quetta to the rank of apostolic vicariate.
 He appointed Fr.
 Victor Gnanapragasam as apostolic vicar of the new ecclesiastical circumscription and the titular bishop of Timida.
 Fr.
 Victor was parish priest at Khanewal in the Multan Diocese from 1979 to 1985.

 On 13 June 2014 Pope Francis accepted the resignation of Bishop Andrew Francis, in accordance with canon 401 para.
-2 of the Code of Canon Law, and appointed Rev. Benny Mario Travas, of the clergy of the Roman Catholic Archdiocese of Karachi (Karachi, Pakistan) as Apostolic Administrator "Sede Vacante et ad nutum Sanctae Sedis" of the same Diocese.
+2 of the Code of Canon Law, and appointed Rev. Benny Mario Travas, of the clergy of the Archdiocese of Karachi (Karachi, Pakistan) as Apostolic Administrator "Sede Vacante et ad nutum Sanctae Sedis" of the same Diocese.

 On 29 May 2015, Pope Francis appointed Travas Bishop of Multan.
 He received his episcopal consecration on 15 August 2015 from Archbishop Ghaleb Moussa Abdalla Bader, Apostolic Nuncio to Pakistan.

 On 11 February 2021, Pope Francis appointed Travas to succeed Joseph Coutts as Archbishop of Karachi.

-On December 9, 2022, Pope Francis appointed Fr.
+On 9 December 2022, Pope Francis appointed Fr.
 Yousaf Sohan as Bishop of Multan.
+In a 12 December 2022 interview the Bishop-elect outlined his plans to promote education in the diocese.
+He plans to build more schools and enable homeless children to access education.
+The Catholic Board of Education, Multan, currently manages 27 schools which provide education to thousands.